sara-sabr/ITStrategy/_pages/en/strategy-learning-automating-improving.md

 1. (completed) Creation of a new CATS code for teams to record their times (**14644**) in addition to existing ones
 2. (completed) Creation of a [Learning Resource Directory](references-en.html#q1-strategy---continuous-improvement-and-learning) to help employees find recommended avenues for learning
 3. (completed) Provide [examples of improvements and learning activities](#appendix-a---examples-of-activities)
-4. (in progress) Creation of an intuitive tool for staff to share anectodal success & failure stories to share knowledge
+4. (in progress) Creation of an intuitive tool for staff to share anecdotal success & failure stories to share knowledge
 5. (do do) Creation of a [Tool for crowd sourcing learning](https://github.com/sara-sabr/ITStrategy/milestone/45)

-Please note that \#4 and \#5 are not neccessarly to operationalize this strategy, but will facilitate its success.
+Please note that \#4 and \#5 are not necessarily to operationalize this strategy, but will facilitate its success.

 ## Measuring this strategy